June 18th, 2020

 “Many are scared, very scared and rightly so, but many have told us that they are using this time to appreciate their loves ones, appreciate nature and be grateful for everything that they still have in their lives.”
 (Róisín Duffy, CEO of IMNDA)

 I sometimes think of Jon Kabat’s Zinn’s comment; “You only have moments to live.”
 It’s a reminder to us to try to live in the present moment as much as we can; savouring the taste of our food, the sound of birdsong, or the company of a loved one.
 The experience of living through a pandemic, as well as dealing with MND, makes the goal of living in the moment ever more challenging, but perhaps ever more urgent.

-Resources and Supports for All
+Other Resources and Supports